 By following these steps, you will see how Altium connects harness design, system schematics, and physical multi-board assembly into a single workflow.
 Teams catch integration issues earlier, reduce late-stage rework, and move from concept to system-level release with greater confidence and predictability.

 Manual routing often breaks down when design rules, spacing constraints, and topology decisions are not enforced until after traces are placed.
+Routing decisions made early in the layout process can significantly affect signal integrity, manufacturability, and overall board performance.
 That is when designers spend time cleaning up violations, re-routing dense areas, or fixing high-speed paths that no longer meet timing or impedance requirements.
 This guided demo shows how to use Altium Designer’s rule-driven interactive routing to let constraints guide every routing decision in real time - so layouts stay clean, compliant, and efficient as complexity increases.

 In this walkthrough, we will cover the core features that allow you to: